cosmicdawn/reionization-primer/README.md

 one can account for the large scale velocities in the IGM by considering bubbles in the Lagrangian space.

-5. Finally in the last notebook we model the [stochastic component](05_Stochasticity.ipynb) which originates in the asymmetry of ionization escape fraction and the bursty star formation.
+5. The fifth notebook focuses on the [stochastic component](05_Stochasticity.ipynb) which originates in the asymmetry of ionization escape fraction and the bursty star formation.
 The importance of this effect is studied in [Kaurov (2017)](https://ui.adsabs.harvard.edu/#abs/2017arXiv170904353K/abstract).

+6. [In this notebook](06_All_in_one.ipynb) we put everything into [a module](reionprimer.py) and explore the model that we built in the previous sections.